filodb/FiloDB/README.md

 * Issue #84: bug with ingesting into FiloDB after doing sort or shuffles using Tungsten Spark 1.5
 * filo-cli delete command now deletes both metadata and data tables
 * new filo-cli truncate command
+* New Akka Cluster-based communication channel between driver and FiloDB coordinators helps ensure that all data is flushed at end of ingestions

 ## Deploying